AECP-ETHZ/pesticides-interest-trends/README.md

 #### Title: R-Code: Download, Analysis and Visualization of Google Trends Data of Pesticide and Popular Initiative related search terms

-We provide here the R-code for reproducing xxx (2020).
+We provide here the R-code for reproducing Schaub et al (2020).

 The code allows to: